colugo/docs.jargon.sh/pages/setting_up_account.md

 ---

-If you do not already have a Jargon account, you can create an account in order to create, use and share domains on the public Jargon site.
+You will need a Jargon account in order to create, use and share domains on the public Jargon site.

 ## Creating an account with Jargon